ogradyc01/GoldenCheetah/ChartTypes_Rides.md

 The functionality provided on the maps differs on what Google or Bing are delivering (e.g. other views, zoom, rotate).
 GoldenCheetah itself adds capabilities to:

 * Show Start/End point - special icons for start/end point of track appears
 * Show Intervals - by marking one or more interval in the 'Side Bar'- 'Intervals' pane, the part of the track belonging to the intervals is 'highlighted'.
-The start points of all intervals are always marked a track - and you can also 'Mouse-Click' on the markers to 'highlight' and interval.
+The start points of all intervals are always marked in a track - and you can also 'Mouse-Click' on the markers to 'highlight' and interval (only for Google).
 * Color the track based on Power -

 ## 2d Plot